cgalpin92/project-portfolio1-moonlandingmuseum/README.md

   - Welcome Image and Message:
     - The Welcome Image is located directly below the Header and Navigation Menu.
 It shows the Saturn 5 Rocket displayed in the Museum which introduces the user with what to expect from the Museum.
-    - There is a 'Welcome' Text Overlay which is bright and eye catching, intending to grab their attention.
+    - There is a 'Welcome' Text Overlay which is bright and eye catching, intended to grab their attention.
     - Underneath the Welcome Image is a Message welcoming the user to the website.
 To again grab the user's attention the text is in Uppercase format and in contrast to the Dark Purple background.

     ![Welcome Image screenshot](media/moonlandingmuseum-welcome.png)

   - Who are we section:
-    - The Who are we section outlines the purpose of the Museum to the user, that they are enthusiastic about the Apollo missions, particularly that of Apollo 11.
+    - The Who are we section outlines the purpose of the Museum to the user, they will get a detailed insite into the Apollo 11 Mission.
     - There is a supporting image depicting two people viewing the Saturn 5 Rocket in the museum outlined in one of the site's supporting colors: dark blue.
     - There is a Red Subtitle to this section so the user knows what the purpose of the section is.